Forceflow/cuda_voxelizer/README.md

 Experimental CUDA voxelizer, to convert polygon meshes to annotated voxel grids.
  * Outputs data to [.binvox file format](http://www.patrickmin.com/binvox/binvox.html) (default) or a morton-ordered grid.
 More output formats (magicavoxel, minecraft schematic) are in development.
  * Requires a CUDA-compatible video card.
 Compute Capability 2.0 or higher (Nvidia Fermi or better).

+ **Note:** The latest CUDA version (9.1) does not support the compiler changes introduced by the latest Visual Studio 2017 update (15.5).
+Follow [these instructions](https://devtalk.nvidia.com/default/topic/1027209/cuda-setup-and-installation/cuda-9-0-does-not-work-with-the-latest-vs-2017-update/) to fix the issue.

 ## Usage
 Program options: